arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Arkansas Traffic Court Records?

-Traffic court records can be gotten from the Clerk’s office of the court where the case in question was heard.
-Requests can be made online using the Court’s website or in-person, by visiting the office of the court and filing the request physically.
+Traffic court records can be obtained from the Clerk's office of the court where the case in question was heard.
+Requests can be made online using the court's website or in person by visiting the court's office and filing the request physically.

 Additionally, publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may be required to provide: